ably77/gloo-mesh-singlecluster-argocd/README.md

         maxDuration: 3m0s
 EOF
 ```

+In the future, we can commit more Istio configuration to this directory to continue building out our cluster, or even to deploy Istio on to newly onboarded workload clusters.

 ## Installing Istio with Helm
 NOTE: If you have already completed the installation using IstioLifecycleManager, you can skip this step completely.